🏞 Perfect One Day Trip to Yosemite: How to See It All (2023)

 The iconic Half Dome is captured from Sentinel Bridge.

-You have completed the South River Road section of our Yosemite day trip itinerary!
 As you near the end of the road, you will cross over the Sentinel Bridge and be greeted with a postcard-worthy view of Half Dome!

 Just a few feet from the bridge is a large parking area.
 Take a moment to capture your next wallpaper with Half Dome mirrored in the Merced River.